 Edward ('Eddy') Brown

-Edward has served for over 17 years in World Vision, taking on a variety of roles, both at National Office level and in WVUS.
-Most recently, over the past six years, he has served as the National Director for WV Zimbabwe.
+Edward has served for over 17 years in World Vision, taking on a variety of roles, both at Field Office level and at World Vision's United States (WVUS) Office.
+Most recently, over the past six years, he has served as the National Director for World Vision in Zimbabwe.

-Prior to Zimbabwe, Edward held roles as the Senior Director for HEA at WVUS; Chief of Party for the $250 million Consortium for Southern Africa Food Emergency; and WV HEA/Relief Director in Zimbabwe.
-Edward is currently working as a National Director of WV Ethiopia since April, 2016.
+Prior to Zimbabwe, Edward held roles as the Senior Director for Humanitarian & Emergency Affairs (HEA) at WVUS; Chief of Party for the $250 million Consortium for the Southern Africa Food Emergency; and World Vision's HEA/Relief Director in Zimbabwe.
+Edward has been National Director of World Vision in Ethiopia since April 2016.

 Edward has written numerous articles (World Vision Magazines, Foreign Policy Association, Slant Magazine, papers and successful proposals (including over $300 million total in funding from USAID, WFP and private donors).
 He published a book in 2008 titled “From The Forbidden Fruit to the Final Feast: Biblical References to Food in the Bible and What They Teach Us About God, Hunger and the Human Condition.”

-Edward is fluent in Portuguese and Spanish and is an avid traveler, and loves learning about cultures and history.
+An avid traveler, Edward is fluent in Portuguese and Spanish, and loves learning about cultures and history.
 He is currently pursuing a PhD at Oxford Centre for Mission Studies.

 In 1998 Eddy graduated Magna Cum Laude with a Masters in International Affairs from Columbia University in New York City and was first in his 1996 class at the University of Maine with a B.A. in International Affairs, double majoring in Political Science and Cultural Anthropology.